WishMaur/demo-github/README.md

 # demo-github
-this is practical of git and github
+This isdemo for git and github class.